maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 This is **function coverage**, not line or branch coverage.
 It answers a narrower question: which functions in this binary did the test workload exercise?

-That narrower signal has one valuable property.
-It comes from the actual executable.
+That narrower signal has one valuable property, and it comes from the actual executable.

 ## Keeping the probe set sensible